Financial Aid Plan

 Students may defer payment of that portion of a semester's expenses that will be covered by approved financial aid awards, such as Federal Pell Grants, Federal SEOG, Federal Perkins Loans, Marywood Scholarships and Grants, PHEAA Grants, and other state grants.
 Further information is available on the Marywood University Financial Aid website.

-Effective July 1, 2010, all borrowers are required to go to the Department of Education website to complete the Loan Entrance Interview and Master Promissory Note (MPN) by the above dates.
-Federal Direct Loans and PLUS loans (both parent loans and graduate PLUS loans) will no longer be processed through American Educational Services (AES/PHEAA).
+All borrowers are required to go to the Department of Education website to complete the Loan Entrance Interview and Master Promissory Note (MPN) by the above dates.
 Applicants may need to complete additional documents with the Financial Aid Office in order to complete the loan process.

 This site also allows Direct PLUS Loan borrowers (both parents and graduate/professional students) to complete a request for a Direct PLUS Loan and initiate a credit check online.